-The \$9.7 million and \$13.2 million increases in license revenues during the three and six months ended January 31, 2016, respectively, were primarily driven by sales of newer products to both new and existing customers and increased adoption of InsuranceSuite.
+License revenues increased by \$12.5 million and \$25.7 million during the three and nine months ended April 30, 2016, respectively, as compared to the same periods a year ago.
+The increases in license revenues were primarily driven by increased adoption of InsuranceSuite and sales of newer products to both new and existing customers.
 Our license revenues are comprised of term license revenue and perpetual license revenue.
-Term license remains our predominant licensing model with perpetual comprising less than 10% in each period presented.
+Term license remains our predominant licensing model.